 Enhancing biological control using odor diversity

 Insect pests can severely harm crop production.
 Many agricultural researchers have proposed that a key ecological strategy for sustainable pest management is increasing plant biodiversity on farms, but the phenotypic traits influencing damage reduction remains unknown.
 I am examining the role of diversity in plant odors and how combinations of odors emitted by neighboring plants influence the search behavior of colonizing insects.
-The goal of this research is to discover how crop odor diversity influences colonization by insect pests and biocontrol by natural enemies, and to use this information to develop sustainable pest management strategies.
+The goal of this research is to discover how odor diversity influences colonization by insect pests and biocontrol by natural enemies, and to use this information to develop sustainable pest management strategies.